-Best Blood Pressure Monitor of 2020
+Best Blood Pressure Monitor

 The Omron Platinum is the most accurate monitor we tested.
 No readings were 10 mmHg or more off (a degree of inaccuracy that could move you from one blood pressure classification group to another).
 The cuff is comfortable and easy to position correctly on the arm, thanks to a simple diagram on the outside.
 The large screen makes it easy to read.
 It displays your current reading on the right and allows you to scroll through past readings on the left.
 You can switch between users with a slide button and find out your morning reading average with the touch of another.
 Though the Omron Connect app (iOS and Android friendly) is a little less user-friendly than others, it charts your readings and makes it easy to email them to your doctor.

 The Platinum is the largest unit we tested.
 While it is intuitive, there is a slight learning curve to obtain full functionality for tasks such as taking multiple measurements in a row.
 One complication we uncovered is if you have a systolic pressure above 210 mmHg, you'll need to hold the start button down until it inflates 30 or 40 mmHg higher than your expected reading.
 You do have to take the extra step of transferring your data to the Omron app, while more tech-forward models automatically send the readings over.
 Still, it's accurate, reasonably straightforward, and convenient to email your readings to your doctor.
 This is the best blood pressure monitor for multiple users who can easily afford it.